CtrlK

 Actionability

-The skill provides fully executable, copy-paste ready code examples throughout — model building, sampling, diagnostics, predictions, and multiple model patterns.
-Script invocations are concrete with specific function names and parameters.
+The skill provides fully executable, copy-paste ready code examples throughout — model building, sampling, diagnostics, predictions, and multiple model patterns (linear, logistic, hierarchical, Poisson, time series).
+Key parameters are explained with concrete values and adjustment guidance.

 3 / 3